aahung/timesheettyU/README.md

 ##Note

-It's recommend to use a new calendar to store the schedule (making the choice while opening the schedule file).
+It's recommended to use a new calendar to store the schedule (making the choice while opening the schedule file).
 In case your schedule is changed you can simply remove the whole calendar then create a new one.

 ##Future Plan